GavinMendelGleason/syntactic_versioning/README.md

 ## Git for programming languages

-The fact that git works on *lines of text* has worked fantastically well.
-Really better than it has any right too.
-But then our programming language editors are also designed as *text editors*.
+The fact that git works on *lines of text* has worked fantastically well - better than it has any right too.
+But then our programming language editors are also designed as *text editors*, so maybe this shouldn't be too surprising.

-The design reflects the old unix philosophy of creating simple tools that work generically.
+The text orientated design reflects the old unix philosophy of creating simple tools that work generically.
 And for unix generic meant files and text (think sed, awk, pipes etc).
 Git builds on technology that literally goes back to the beginning of unix, the `diff` program.

 In *fact* the current version of git is also able to find differences in binary files.
 But this eschews lines of text for continuous strings.
 This does not represent a *greater* awareness, but rather a *lesser* awareness of the *syntax and semantics*.

 But programming languages are not really just lines of text.
-Not just any two programmes are composable by merely pasting lines of text together.
-They have syntax, and this syntax is knowable, even in the case of the most dynamic of languages (such as those with configurable readers such as Common Lisp).
+Diffs from two different changes to a source file are not necessarily composable, even if there are no overlapping changes.
+Program code has syntax, and this syntax is knowable, even in the case of the most dynamic of languages (such as those with configurable readers such as Common Lisp).

 We should be able to leverage this.
 Or rather we *should* leverage this.
 When we do a diff between two different source programmes, we